Page images

 CON

-page i
+page 1

 [blocks in formation]

-PUBLIC LIBRARY 152914
+PUBLIC LIBRARY

-ASTOR, LENOX AND TILDEN FOUNDATIONS.
-1899
+ASTOR, LENOX AND

 PREFACE.

-Diligence, because we are not confcious of having omitted a fingle fact of any importance which has occurred in any part of Europe; and,
+Diligence, because we are not confcious of having omitted a fingle fact of any importance which has oc-curred in any part of Europe; and,

 [blocks in formation]

-In our view of Literature, and in the other departments of the work, we can venture to affure the Public, that no pains have been omitted to render it in every respect deferving of their patronage.
+In our view of Literature, and in the other departments of the work, we can venture to affure the Public, that no pains have been omitted to render it in every respect deserving of their patronage.

 CON